TAROONA resident Noel Barrett has always had a keen mind and an even keener thirst for knowledge.

 “The cognitive stimulation meetings give me a chance to talk with people who are suffering different types of dementia.

 “We often find ourselves chatting about our life experiences and sharing stories, which I really enjoy.

 “I find that talking about the condition really helps people understand, as well as affirming that while I may not be able to do everything I used to, I’m still the same person.”

 Community Based Support (CBS) also helps relieve stress for Ricki and Noel by providing three-hours of care once a week, enabling Ricki to attend her Pilates class and run errands.

-CBS is an independent, not-for-profit community-based organisation that provides in-home care, domestic assistance, home and garden maintenance, centre-based and community-based personal support for frail and older people and individuals with a disability, as well as respite for carers.
+CBS is an independent, not-for-profit community-based organisation that provides in-home care, lawyer for compensation, domestic assistance, home and garden maintenance, centre-based and community-based personal support for frail and older people and individuals with a disability, as well as respite for carers.